 VOCs or Volatile Organic Compounds are very harmful chemicals that we come across every day.
 You can find them in cleaning products, paints and so on, actually, they are everywhere.
 Unfortunately, all air purifiers can clean air from VOCs.
-That’s something worth paying attention.
-If you do know that there are VOCs in your room or area, look for an air purifier that has ionization option.
+That’s something worth paying attention to.
+If you do know that there are VOCs in your room or area, look for an air purifier that has an ionization option.
 Stand-alone ionization isn’t effective as it doesn’t affect dust, however, when combined with proper filters, ionization with its negative ions make VOC particles stick to surfaces so you won’t breathe them.

 How to choose an air purifier – Buying Guide

 Before thinking about more complex specifications, you have to decide what coverage capacity do you need.
 Each air purifier has its maximum coverage area, if the room you plan to use it in is larger, you should look for a different air purifier.
 You can usually find this information in the product description.

 Usually, the coverage capacity or area refers to space that air purifier can filter 5 times an hour.
 This means that if in a product’s description it’s mentioned that a particular product can filter the air in rooms for up to 800 square feet, this means it’s capable of cleaning air in 800 sq.f. room five times in an hour.
 Usually, this variable is also mentioned as ACH or Air Changes per Hour.
 The higher contamination is or larger the room is, the more ACH rating you need.
 While 5 times on hour ACH is fine for most homes and offices you can also get it as high as 8x for industrial environments and 12x ACH for hospitals.

 Determining how powerful air purifier you need is the first thing to do.
 You just have to know the room’s area and that’s it.
 We don’t advise getting an air purifier that’s prompted for a smaller area than you have as it simply won’t be efficient enough.